kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Setting up a MetricPipeline

-In the following steps, you can see how to construct a typical MetricPipeline.
+In the following steps, you can see how to construct and deploy a typical MetricPipeline.
 Learn more about the available [parameters and attributes](resources/05-metricpipeline.md).
-See how to deploy the MetricPipeline in the [result section](#result).

 ### Step 1a.
 Create a MetricPipeline with an OTLP GRPC output
 To ship metrics to a new OTLP output, create a resource of the kind `MetricPipeline`: